climatescope/climatescope.org/app/_posts/en/2015-11-18-climatescope-2015-launches.md

 postId: climatescope-2015-launches
 title: Climatescope goes live!

-description: The 2015 edition of Climatescope officially goes live on 18 November.
-Read more for the official announcement.
+description: This year's edition of Climatescope officially goes live on 18 November.
+Read the official press release here.
 ---

-The 2015 edition of Climatescope officially goes live on 18 November.
-Have a look below for the official announcement.
+On 18 November, Climatescope 2015 officially goes live with the launch of this site and release of an accompanying 200-page report and major data file.
+Enjoy.

 EMBARGOED UNTIL 12:01AM EST / 5:01AM GMT, 18 NOVEMBER